samilap/simple-nhl-live-scores/README.md

     .\venv\Scripts\activate
     ```

-3. **Install the required dependencies:**
+3. **Install the dependencies:** After activation, install the required packages:
-    After activating the virtual environment, install the dependencies listed in requirements.txt:
     ```
     pip install -r requirements.txt
     ```
-4. **Deactivate the Virtual Environment:**
+4. **Deactivate the virtual environment:** When finished, deactivate with:
-	When you're done, you can deactivate the virtual environment with the following command:
     ```
     deactivate
     ```
-## Usage with Virtual Environment
+## Running the Script with the Virtual Environment

-After setting up the virtual environment and installing the dependencies, you can run the script as follows:
+After setting up **venv** and installing dependencies, run the script:

   On macOS/Linux:
   ```
   source venv/bin/activate